HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 ~~When a Circle grants a Domain to one of its Roles, any Role Lead for that Role may control that Domain on behalf of the Circle.
 A Circle may only grant Domains to its Roles that fall within the Circle's own Domains, or that are only relevant within its own internal processes.~~

-Wanneer een Cirkel een Domein toekent aan een van haar Rollen dan mag die Rol Leider het domein beheren.
+Wanneer een Cirkel een Domein toekent aan een van haar Rollen dan mag de rol-leider van de cirkel het domein beheren.
 Een Cirkel mag alleen Domeinen toekennen aan de Rollen binnen haar Cirkel en alleen als ze relevant zijn voor die Cirkel.

 ~~Once a Role controls a Domain, it may create Policies governing that Domain within its own Governance.
 However, the Circle that delegated the Domain retains the right to define its own Policies governing that Domain as well.
 Any such Policies supersede those defined by the Role in the event of a conflict.~~

-Wanneer een Rol een Domein controleerd mag zij Beleid bepalen middels het **Bestuur** binnen de cirkel (Rol-Overleg).
-De Cirkel die het Domein heeft toegekend behoudt mede het recht om het Beleid van dat Domein te bepalen.
-Het Beleid van de Cirkel overstijgt het Beleid van de Rol in het geval van conflict.
+Wanneer een Rol een Domein beheert mag zij Werkafspraken bepalen middels het **Besturen** van de cirkel (Rol-Overleg).
+De Cirkel die het Domein heeft toegekend behoudt mede het recht om de Werkafspraken van dat Domein te bepalen.
+De Werkafspraken van de Cirkel overstijgen de Werkafspraken van de Rol in het geval van conflict.

 ~~Granting a Domain to a Role does not delegate any rights the Circle has to control spending of money or assets, unless explicitly specified.~~